Quebec Nordiques - A History of Beer, Brawls, and Van Halen

 As the years went on and the decade changed, the Quebec Nordiques tumbled around the bottom of the NHL.
 From 1989 – 91, the Nordiques won only 26 games in TOTAL.
 They practically wrote the book on tanking, albeit maybe not on purpose.
 Either way, through a few fortuitous draft picks, the team began racking up future NHL superstars like Joe Sakic, Mats Sundin, and Owen Nolan.
 In their early careers, Sakic and Sundin lead the team in scoring.

 In 1992, the Nordiques used their third consecutive first overall pick on a player named Eric Lindros.
 Lindros, a uniquely hard-hitting and highly skilled center, was thought to be a generational player in the mold of Gretzky and Lemieux.
 He was a freak of nature whose size belied his offensive talent.
-The Nordiques, thanks to their futility, had the chance to land yet another franchise player to bring them out of the doldrums.
+Thanks to their futility, they had the chance to land yet another franchise player to bring them out of the doldrums.
 However, Lindros had other ideas.

 Whether it was his parents, Quebec City’s poor market, rumors of team relocation, or (as Lindros put it recently) the Nordiques ownership at the time, the future Hall of Famer refused to play for Quebec.
 He didn’t even put on their jersey on draft day.
 In an unprecedented move at the time, Lindros held out from the Nordiques and the NHL, and the Nordiques had no choice but to trade him in what turned out to be one of the biggest and most influential trades in NHL history.